An Empirical Analysis of Feature Engineering for Predictive Modeling: Introduction

 \section{Introduction}

-Feature engineering is an important but labor-intensive component of machine learning applications \cite{bengio2013representation}.
+Feature engineering is an essential but labor-intensive component of machine learning applications \cite{bengio2013representation}.
 Most machine-learning performance is heavily dependent on the representation of the feature vector.
-As a result, much of the actual effort in deploying machine learning algorithms goes into the design of preprocessing pipelines and data transformations \cite{bengio2013representation}.
+As a result, data scientists spend much of their effort designing preprocessing pipelines and data transformations \cite{bengio2013representation}.

-To make use of feature engineering a model's feature vector is expanded by adding new features that are calculations based on the other features \cite{coates2011analysis}.
+To utilize feature engineering, the model must preprocess its input data by adding new features based on the other features \cite{coates2011analysis}.
 These new features might be ratios, differences, or other mathematical transformations of existing features.
-This process is similar to transformations that human analysts perform as they construct new features such as body mass index (BMI), wind chill, or Triglyceride/HDL cholesterol ratio to help understand the interactions of existing features.
+This process is similar to the equations that human analysts design.
+They construct new features such as body mass index (BMI), wind chill, or Triglyceride/HDL cholesterol ratio to help understand existing features' interactions.

-Kaggle and ACM's KDD Cup have seen feature engineering play a very important part in several winning submissions.
-Feature engineering was successfully applied to the winning KDD Cup 2010 competition entry \cite{yu2010feature}.
-Additionally, the Kaggle Algorithmic Trading Challenge was won with an ensemble of models and feature engineering.
-The features engineered for these competitions were created by hand.
+Kaggle and ACM's KDD Cup have seen feature engineering play an essential part in several winning submissions.
+Individuals applied feature engineering to the winning KDD Cup 2010 competition entry \cite{yu2010feature}.
+Additionally, researchers won the Kaggle Algorithmic Trading Challenge with an ensemble of models and feature engineering.
+These individuals created these engineered features by hand.

 Technologies such as deep learning \cite{hinton2006fast} can benefit from feature engineering.
-Most research into feature engineering in the deep learning space has been in the areas of image and speech recognition \cite{bengio2013representation}.
+Most research into feature engineering in the deep learning space has been in image and speech recognition \cite{bengio2013representation}.
 Such techniques are successful in the high-dimension space of image processing and often amount to dimensionality reduction techniques \cite{hinton2006reducing} such as PCA \cite{jolliffe2002principal} and auto-encoders \cite{olshausen1996emergence}.